Cosmos Staking Guide 2025: Complete

 - If your validator is jailed for misbehaviour, it stops earning rewards and may be slashed.
 You can redelegate to another validator without waiting for the unbonding period to complete.

-- Is it better to stake on an exchange or use a wallet?
+- Is it better to delegate on an exchange or use a wallet?

 - Using a non-custodial wallet like Keplr gives you more control, governance rights, and often better rewards.
 Exchanges are simpler but offer less control and fewer features.